16th Dec 2021 |

 Before you speak, you have a bit of time to take notes.
 Think of useful vocabulary you can use for your talk and take this time to plan out your ideas.

 Make sure you pace your talk evenly so that you have covered all the points that the card has instructed you to.
+Preparing with various IELTS speaking topics will ensure you’re ready to address a wide range of prompts.

 Never attempt to answer a question that you have not understood properly.
 If you don’t understand the question, you can ask the examiner to repeat the question.
 If there is a word in the question that you don’t understand, you can ask for clarification.